-We are sinners by nature and therefore subject to its consequences, the world is an evil place where bad things can happen without cause, and from time to time we will find ourselves out of fellowship with God due to our unwillingness to confess and be forgiven.
-This can be due to pride, denial, or just plain stubbornness, but it happens to everyone.
+We are sinners by nature and therefore subject to its consequences, the world is an evil place where bad things can happen without cause, and from time to time we can find ourselves out of fellowship with God due to our unwillingness to confess our sins and be forgiven (1 John 1:9).
+This can be due to pride, denial, or just plain stubbornness, but it happens to just about everyone.

 In John 16:33 Jesus said we would face trouble in this world, so I don’t believe there’s any guaranteed way to avoid it.
 The main advantage to being a Christian in this world is that we have the Lord’s promise that He will never leave us or forsake us (Matt.
 28:20), and will see us through every time of trial.
 If we stray, our Good Shepherd will bring us back (Luke 15:3-7), and when we are restored He will turn our trial into a blessing (Romans 8:28).

 In the meantime, we long for the rapture when all these things will become part of a past we no longer have to be concerned about.

 And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 ‘He will wipe every tear from their eyes.
 There will be no more death’ or mourning or crying or pain, for the old order of things has passed away” (Rev. 21:3-4)